 Americans nowadays get to enjoy a refreshing amount of diversity.
-Interracial couples, domestic partnerships, and same-sex marriage arrangements all offer unique financial planning challenges compared to traditional approaches.
-If this is you, embrace your diversity and don’t get discouraged by the additional due diligence that is required.
-Be prepared to pay more for niche benefits that help synergize your planning and mitigate the deficiencies in your planning.
-Don’t be afraid to hire the appropriate professionals to help you avoid the unknowable pitfalls and mistakes (and expect to pay more to do so).
+Interracial couples, domestic partnerships, and same-sex marriage arrangements offer unique financial planning challenges compared to traditional approaches.
+If this is you, embrace your diversity, and don’t let discouragement hinder planning.
+Prepare to pay more for niche benefits that help synergize your planning and mitigate the deficiencies in your planning.
+Don’t be afraid to hire the appropriate professionals to help you avoid the unknowable pitfalls and mistakes (and expect to pay more).
 It’s also important to respect and embrace those unique and differentiating cultural factors and attitudes toward money.
-When challenged by traditional norms find your own way around the planning roadblocks to develop your nontraditional, ‘perfect in its own way’ financial plan.
+When challenged by traditional norms, find your way around the planning roadblocks to develop your non-traditional, ‘perfect in its own way’ financial plan.

 #1 Check Property Ownership

-Lack of clarification in regards to property ownership can greatly affect the viability of the nontraditional family plan.
-Extra precautions must be taken to be sure the planning needs of loved ones are taken care of and the property goes to the beneficiaries intended.
-In some cases, a ‘cohabitation agreement’ or ‘palimony agreement’ is oftentimes a perfect solution for those that require additional clarification, but have made the decision to not marry (or cannot marry).
-The agreement which is actually similar to a ‘prenuptial agreement’ will put in writing precisely the terms as to how property is to be divided.
+A lack of clarification regarding property ownership can significantly affect the viability of the non-traditional family plan.
+To be sure the planning needs of loved ones are taken care of and the property goes to the beneficiaries intended may require additional due diligence.
+Sometimes, a ‘cohabitation agreement’ or ‘palimony agreement’ is often a perfect solution.
+They offer written clarification for those who have decided not to marry.
+Or, in some cases, cannot marry.
+The agreement, similar to a ‘prenuptial agreement,’ will precisely state the terms as to how property divides.
 The agreement generally covers ownership of a couple’s property during the existence of the relationship.
 It will also detail the distribution of that property if the relationship ends or if one of the partners passes away.

-I have found these agreements to be most applicable to couples that have specific personal or tax-related reasons not to be married.
-However, not marrying does present other complexities; such as missing out on richer social security benefits or utilizing other planning coordination techniques.
-There often is no perfect solution and a couple may ultimately choose to marry later to capture benefits or to avoid estate tax by maximizing the unlimited marital deduction.
+I have found these agreements most applicable to couples with specific personal or tax-related reasons not to be married.
+However, not marrying does present other complexities.
+Some examples include missing out on richer social security benefits or utilizing other planning coordination techniques.
+There often is no perfect solution; a couple may marry later to capture benefits or avoid estate tax by maximizing the unlimited marital deduction.

 Recommendation: The Best Way to Start Creating a Personal Financial Plan

-Deciding to have or not have children is often one of the biggest decisions a couple can make.
-Nontraditional families are no exception, and they frequently include considerations about adoption, raising children from a previous marriage, and agreements covering college costs.
+Deciding to have or not have children is often one of the most significant decisions a couple can make.
+Non-traditional families are no exception, and they frequently include considerations about adoption, raising children from a previous marriage, and agreements covering college costs.

-Paying for college for children who are not yours by blood is a common topic in nontraditional relationships.
+Paying for college for children, not yours by blood, is a common topic in non-traditional relationships.
 Typically at least one spouse will come to the relationship with existing assets and income.
 There should be a discussion and understanding about what amount of support, if any, will be provided for college.

-When applying for financial aid, unmarried parents living together are evaluated by FAFSA as if they are married.
-Depending on the student’s relationship with the parents, both parents may be required to report their assets which can affect a student’s eligibility for loans and grants.
-In general, if the student is living with their parents, then the assets of both parents will likely need to be reported regardless of if the parents are actually married.
+When applying for financial aid, unmarried parents living together are evaluated by FAFSA.
+Depending on the student’s relationship with the parents, both parents may need to report their assets.
+This can affect a student’s eligibility for loans and grants.
+If the student lives with their parents, then the assets of both parents may need reporting.
+This is regardless of the parents being married.

-If in a situation where one spouse prefers to keep money in a private account, just understand that as a relationship solidifies, so will the desire to unify planning.
-We all have our trust issues and ingrained money behaviors which greatly influence our desire to control our money (and feel comfortable).
+If in a situation where one spouse prefers to keep money in a private account.
+Just understand that as a relationship solidifies, so will the desire to unify planning.
+We all have trust issues and ingrained money behaviors.
+These can significantly influence our desire for better control over money (and feel comfortable).
 Do not take it personally.
-However, everyone I have ever met ultimately prioritizes being efficient over being inefficient.
+However, most ultimately prioritize efficiency over inefficiency.
 That’s because efficiency always means having more money to spend.
-Coordinating planning techniques for maximum efficiency will win in time – just be patient, empathetic, and focus on the important more consequential decisions which can impact the sustainability of the overall plan.
+Coordinating planning techniques for maximum efficiency will win in time; just be patient and empathetic.
+Try to focus on critical, more consequential decisions that can impact the sustainability of the overall plan.

-Avoiding unintentional disinheritance is, unfortunately, a common enough occurrence in nontraditional estate planning.
-There are many ways this can occur, but typically it’s with children born outside of the traditional legal relationship.
-To avoid the chance of an unintended disinheritance, children should be clearly recognized under the trust, will, or life insurance documents – and directly named as a beneficiary.
+Avoiding unintentional disinheritance is, unfortunately, a common enough occurrence in non-traditional estate planning.
+Disinheritance can occur in many ways, but often with children born outside the traditional legal relationship.
+Avoid the chance of unintended disinheritance.
+A trust, Will, or life insurance document should recognize children – and directly identify them as beneficiaries.

-It is extremely important to select a beneficiary for your various employer-sponsored plans, IRAs, and other accounts.
+Selecting a beneficiary for your various employer-sponsored plans, IRAs, and other accounts is extremely important.
 Account beneficiary forms are generally easy to obtain and submit – and are ironclad in court.
-Assume that whoever is listed on the form is getting the money.
-Period.
-This can make things very simple for a non-traditional plan or can be a disaster if neglected.
-Keep forms up to date and properly list who is supposed to receive the money.
-If not then the court will have to decipher it you and generally caselaw will not recognize unmarried individuals and may be required to give the money to ‘next of kin’ leaving nontraditional loved ones disinherited.
+Assume that whoever is on the record is getting the money.
+Beneficiary forms can greatly simplify things for a non-traditional plan or be a disaster if incorrect.
+Keep documents up to date and properly list who will receive the money.
+If not, the court must decipher it; generally, caselaw will not recognize unmarried individuals.
+The court may give the money to ‘next of kin,’ leaving non-traditional loved ones disinherited.